 We’d caution you to keep in mind Warren Buffet’s immortal words: “Price is what you pay, value is what you get.”
 A medicine ball is a great tool and very affordable, but it simply isn’t going to have the same utility as a set of adjustable dumbbells.
 Budgeting decisions definitely have a large impact, but try to be patient and keep your eye on the bigger picture before buying.

-If you want hypertrophy, then a single pair of 20lb dumbbells just isn’t going to cut it.
+If you want hypertrophy, then a single pair of 20-pound dumbbells just isn’t going to cut it.
 Eventually, you’ll need to go heavier, and probably sooner than you might think if you’re training consistently.
-Make sure that you choose the right tool for the job so you can grow.
-Yes, you will struggle and hit barriers when pushing your limits, but you’ll be glad you bought the tools to challenge you.
+Make sure that you choose the right tool for the job, so you can grow.
+Yes, you will struggle and hit barriers when pushing your limits, but you’ll be glad you bought the tools to challenge yourself.

 Barbells are pretty unwieldy and require a decent amount of space to use safely.
 Dumbbells on the other hand don’t.
 Most other free weights operate somewhere in the middle, but you definitely need to think about where you are going to be training and how much space is available to you.

 At this point in time, if it isn’t abundantly clear to you that free weights are awesome, we don’t know what else to say.
-Yes they have their flaws, and yes you should still use machines, bodyweight exercises, isometrics, do stretches and more.
+Yes, they have their downsides, and yes you should still use machines, bodyweight exercises, isometrics, stretches, and more in your training.
 But when you consider affordability and effectiveness, free weights simply cannot be ignored.
+The other lifting modalities have their uses, but the “meat and potatoes” of your lifting should be free weights for the best potential results.

-There are important questions as to which free weights you should prioritize getting.
-Should you get a barbell, dumbbells or medicine balls first?
-Answering these questions will be based on personal preference and your situation, so make sure you spend some time, do some research, and get the equipment that is going to give you the biggest bang for your buck.
+There are important questions as to which free weights you should prioritize.
+Should you pick up a barbell, some dumbbells, or a medicine ball first?
+Answering these questions will be based on personal preference and your training regimen, so make sure you spend some time, do some research, and purchase the equipment that is going to give you the biggest bang for your buck.
+The pieces of equipment that we highlighted on this list are great options to maximize your dollar for the value you’ll receive.

 Why use free weights instead of machines?